pmem/pmemkv-java/CONTRIBUTING.md

 ## Opening New Issues

 Please log bugs or suggestions as [GitHub issues](https://github.com/pmem/pmemkv-jni/issues).
-Details such as OS and PMDK version are always appreciated.
+Details such as OS and pmemkv version are always appreciated.

 ## Code Style